kamyashethia/SQLForThePotterhead/Joins.md

 (1 row)
 ```

 Yay!
 We just return Seamus Finnigan's name.
 According to our dataset, he is the only wizard without a pet.
-We have learnt about a `LEFT OUTER JOIN`.

-## Right Outer Join: Hagrid is very worried about abandoned pets, and wants to make sure that all pets without owners are fed.
+## Right Outer Join: Hagrid is very worried about abandoned pets, and wants to make sure that all pets without owners are being fed.
 Can we help him find all the pets that don't have owners listed?

 Let's start by visualizing the data we need, using a set diagram: